BriannaAudain1/BriannaAudain1/README.md

 - 👋 Hi, I’m @BriannaAudain1
 - 👀 I’m interested in ...
-Musiic
+Music
 - 🌱 I’m currently learning ...
 Software Engineering
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment
 - 📫 How to reach me ... briannaaudain2@outlook.com